Apply for grants

 • to hinder any capital increase in Novo Holdings A/S by which the Foundation would lose its majority vote in Novo Holdings A/S;

-• to hinder any divestment by Novo Holdings A/S of A shares in Novo Nordisk A/S and/or Novozymes A/S; and
+• to hinder any divestment by Novo Holdings A/S of A shares in Novo Nordisk A/S, CVR no. 24 25 67 90 and/or Novonesis A/S, CVR no. 10 00 71 27; and

-• to ensure that any decision made in or by Novo Holdings A/S shall be in accordance with and fully respecting the Articles of Association of the Foundation, including Articles 3 and 4.
-The Foundation shall be entitled to hold, acquire and dispose of B shares in Novo Nordisk A/S and Novozymes A/S, respectively, without any restrictions other than the condition set forth in the second sentence of the last paragraph of Article 4.
+The Foundation shall be entitled to hold, acquire and dispose of B shares in Novo Nordisk A/S and Novonesis A/S, respectively, without any restrictions other than the condition set forth in the third sentence of the last paragraph of Article 4.

-The Board of Directors shall ensure reasonable consolidation of the Foundation through suitable appropriation of funds, possibly in Novo Holdings A/S, inter alia to enable the Foundation to participate at the discretion of the Board of Directors, possibly through Novo Holdings A/S, in future capital increases of Novo Nordisk A/S and Novozymes A/S and thus maintain the controlling interest in these companies.
+The Board of Directors shall ensure reasonable consolidation of the Foundation through suitable appropriation of funds, possibly in Novo Holdings A/S, inter alia to enable the Foundation to participate at the discretion of the Board of Directors, possibly through Novo Holdings A/S, in future capital increases of Novo Nordisk A/S and Novonesis A/S and thus maintain the controlling interest in these companies.

 The Foundation shall be governed by a Board of Directors consisting of 6–12 members elected under these Articles of Association.
 At least two members shall have a medical or scientific background, and at least one of these two members shall have a medical background.